-- the location of proposed public transport stops and pedestrian walkways, and walking distances to public transport stops - the location and areas of new reserves to be created, including any esplanade reserves to be set aside on a survey plan under section 231 - the location and areas of esplanade strips proposed to be created under section 232 to meet the requirements of the District Plan - the location and areas of any land below mean high water springs of the sea, or of any part of the bed of a river or lake, which is required under section 237A are to be shown on a survey plan as land to be vested in the Crown - information to show compliance with any other District Plan rule. - [Note: this information may not be required for proposed allotments over 400 metres squared, depending on the topographical constraints of the site (eg. Slopes greater than 15 degrees).]^{PC56}
+- the location and areas of esplanade strips proposed to be created under section 232 to meet the requirements of the District Plan - the location and areas of any land below mean high water springs of the sea, or of any part of the bed of a river or lake, which is required under section 237A are to be shown on a survey plan as land to be vested in the Crown - an archaeological assessment must be provided for any subdivision involving a listed historic site dating pre-1900.
+Applicants must demonstrate that regard has been had to alternatives that will reduce the effects of the proposal on archaeological values. - information to show compliance with any other District Plan rule. - \ [Note: this information may not be required for proposed allotments over 400 metres squared, depending on the topographical constraints of the site (eg. Slopes greater than 15 degrees).]
+PC56

-3.2.3.9 [(1:200 - 1:500 colour aerial photograph):]^{PC56}
+$[(1:200-1:500 \text{ colour aerial photograph}):]^{PC56}$